mjfy93/mjfy93/README.md

 ## 🚀 About Me

-I'm a **Junior Full-Stack Developer** with a special focus on **Front-end Development**, based in Bogotá, Colombia.
+I'm a Junior Full-Stack Developer with a special focus on Front-end Development, based in Bogotá, Colombia.
 With 9+ years of professional experience in client-facing technical projects, I bring a unique perspective to software development—combining meticulous attention to detail with strong stakeholder communication and project management skills.

-- 🔭 I'm currently working on **advanced React projects** with **WebGL animations** and **serverless architectures**
+- 🔭 I'm currently working on advanced React projects with WebGL animations and serverless architectures
-- 🌱 I'm currently learning **advanced React patterns**, **UI/UX design principles**, and **GSAP animations**
+- 🌱 I'm currently learning advanced React patterns, UI/UX design principles, and GSAP animations
-- 👯 I'm looking to collaborate on **open-source projects** and **innovative web applications**
+- 👯 I'm looking to collaborate on open-source projects and innovative web applications
-- 💼 I'm actively seeking opportunities in **Front-end or Full-Stack Development roles**
+- 💼 I'm actively seeking opportunities in Front-end or Full-Stack Development roles
-- 🌍 Bilingual professional fluent in **Spanish** and **English**, with knowledge of Portuguese and German
+- 🌍 Bilingual professional fluent in Spanish and English, with knowledge of Portuguese and German
-- ⚡ Fun fact: I'm an **Official Translator and Interpreter** with a passion for bridging communication gaps—whether between languages or between code and users!
+- ⚡ Fun fact: I'm an Official Translator and Interpreter with a passion for bridging communication gaps—whether between languages or between code and users!

 ## 🛠️ Tech Stack